colugomusic/clog/README.md

 ```
 It's ok to call `acquire()` or `release()` while visiting.
 It's not ok to destroy the RCV itself while visiting.

 Adding or removing elements from the vector doesn't invalidate indices.
-Everything logically stays where it is.
-If the vector has to grow then the objects may be copied (or moved if `is_nothrow_move_constructible<T>`), but they will still reside at the same indices in the vector.
+Everything "logically" stays where it is in the vector, e.g. an element at index 3 will always be at index 3 even if more storage needs to be allocated.
+If the vector has to grow then the objects may be copied.
+If `is_nothrow_move_constructible<T>` then they will be moved instead.

-Erasing an element from the middle also doesn't invalidate the indices of the other elements.
+Erasing an element from the middle also doesn't invalidate the handles of the other elements.
 A slot just opens up at the released position.

-Therefore the index of an element can be used as a handle to retrieve it from the vector.
-The handle will never be invalidated until `release(handle)` is called.

-`acquire()` returns a handle to a new element. retrieve it using `get()`.
+`acquire(/*constructor arguments*/)` constructs an element in-place and returns a handle to access it.
+Retrieve it using `get(handle)`.

 ```c++
 rsv<thing> items;